ZoneMinder/zoneminder/README.md

 perl-TimeDate perl-YAML-Syck php php-cli php-mysql subversion x264 vlc-devel vlc-core libcurl libcurl-devel
 ```

+#### Docker

+Docker is a system to run applications inside isolated containers.
+ZoneMinder, and the ZM webserver, will run using the
+Dockerfile contained in this repository.
+However, there is still work needed to ensure that the main ZM features work
+properly and are documented.

 ### ffmpeg

 This release of ZoneMinder has been tested on and works with ffmpeg version N-55540-g93f4277.